Let a Lancaster Social Security Disability Lawyer Help You With the SSD Benefits Process

 Filing for social security benefits while dealing with a physical or mental health condition can be an overwhelming experience.
 Much more so if you have been notified of a denial of benefits.
+A Lancaster Social Security Disability Lawyer at Berger and Green can help relieve the burden so you can focus on your well being.

 The team at Berger and Green can help make the process less frustrating by explaining what action to take from the very beginning.
-If you have been denied by the social security administration, we can help you with filing an appeal with the Social Security Administration (SSA).
+If you have been denied by the Social Security Administration, we can help you with filing an appeal with the Social Security Administration (SSA).

 Call our office today at (412) 661-1400 to receive a free, no-risk consultation.
 A social security disability (SSD) lawyer in Lancaster, OH can help you start the application process of an initial filing or appeal.